mindsdb/mindsdb/mindsdb/README.md

 Welcome to the Quickstart Guide for using MindsDB.
 This README is designed to provide developers with an efficient and straightforward introduction to integrating and utilizing MindsDB in your projects.
-To start, follow the steps bellow:
+To start, follow the steps below:

 ## 1. Create a MindsDB Cloud Account or Install MindsDB Locally